Stanley Clarke: Solo

 Corea produced Clarke's first solo album, Children of Forever (1973), and played keyboards on it with guitarist Pat Martino, drummer Lenny White, flautist Art Webb, and vocalists Andy Bey and Dee Dee Bridgewater.
 Clarke played double bass and bass guitar.

-Clarke's second self-titled album Stanley Clarke (1974) featured Tony Williams on Drums, Bill Connors - Electric Guitar, Acoustic Guitar, and Jan Hammer - Synthesizer [Moog], Electric Piano, Organ, Piano [Acoustic].
+Clarke's second self-titled album Stanley Clarke (1974) featured Tony Williams on drums, Bill Connors on electric and acoustic guitar, and Jan Hammer on synthesizer [Moog], electric piano, organ, and piano [acoustic].

 While on tour, British guitarist Jeff Beck was performing the song "Power" from that album, and this was the impetus for their meeting and Beck's introduction to Hammer.
 They toured together, and Beck appeared on some of Clarke's albums, including Journey to Love (1975) and Modern Man (1978).

-The album School Days (Epic, 1976) brought Clarke the most attention and praise he had received so far.
+The album School Days (Nemperor Records, 1976) brought Clarke the most attention and praise he had received so far.
 With its memorable riff, the title song became so revered that fans called out for it during concerts.

 Rock and funk

 Clarke has spent much of his career outside jazz.
 In 1979, Ronnie Wood of the Rolling Stones formed the New Barbarians with Clarke and Keith Richards.
 Two years later, Clarke and keyboardist George Duke formed the Clarke/Duke Project, which combined pop, jazz, funk, and R&B. They met in 1971 in Finland when Duke was with Cannonball Adderley.
 They recorded together for the first time on Clarke's album Journey to Love.
 Their first album contained the single "Sweet Baby", which became a top 20 pop hit.
 They reunited for tours during the 1990s and the 2000s.

-Clarke joined fellow bassist Paul McCartney in 1981 to play bass on McCartney's 1982 & 1983 releases Tug of War & Pipes of Peace.
+Clarke joined fellow bassist Paul McCartney in 1981 to play bass on McCartney's 1982 & 1983 releases Tug of War and Pipes of Peace.